• Menu

 Managing Your Family’s Expectations

-My mom was a little taken aback when I first told her that not only did I want a small destination wedding with only 60 people, but I also wanted to get married on the beach and not in a big church like she always dreamed.
+My mom was a little taken aback when I first told her that, not only did I want a small destination wedding with only 60 people, but I also wanted to get married on the beach and not in a big church like she always dreamed.
 But I got her to come around.
 In a big way.
 My mom was blown away by how magical my wedding was.
-She had the time of her life and is now the biggest advocate of destination weddings that I know.
+She had the time of her life and is now the biggest advocate of destination weddings.

-I know that not everyone will have a happy story to tell.
-But here are some tips on how to convert the naysayers.
+I know that not everyone will have such a happy story to tell.
+If your family’s approval of your destination wedding is really important to you, here are some tips on how to convert the naysayers.

 If there are must-have guests on your list – I’m talking about the I-would-never-get-married-if-they’re-not-there type of guests, then you need to speak with them before you make any plans.
 Way before.

-Put feelers out there as soon as you get engaged, if not before.
+Don’t make this a big group vote.
+But put feelers out with only those really important people in your life, as soon as you get engaged, if not before.
 Explain that your dream is to have a destination wedding and why.
 Level with them.
-Tell them that you can’t imagine having a cookie cutter, traditional wedding.
+Tell them that you can’t imagine having a cookie-cutter, traditional wedding.
 Tell them how much it would mean to you to spend some quality time in paradise with those people who are most important to you, instead of just a few hours in a sterile hall.
 See how they react and feel about it.

 Involve them in the process so they don’t just feel like you’re forcing a trip on them.